chipsalliance/Caliptra/SECURITY.md

 - Maintainers will have access to all information within their domain area only.
 - The current release manager, and the release manager for historical releases affected by the vulnerability (see backporting above).
-- The Project Security Incident Response (PSIRT) team will have full access to information.
+- The Project Security Incident Response Team will have full access to information.
 - The PSIRT is made up of representatives from Caliptra integrators & contributors.
 - As needed, release managers and maintainers may be invited to attend additional security meetings to discuss vulnerabilities.